Prof. Peter K. Yu

 "For more than two decades, Paul Kuruk has actively engaged in the academic and policy debates on traditional knowledge and intellectual property.
 Building on his lifelong work, this comprehensive, informative and globally oriented primer makes a complex and contentious debate accessible.
 The book not only explains why traditional knowledge deserves protection, but helps us understand the myriad international efforts, domestic laws, customary practices and reform proposals."

-Dan Prud'homme and Zhang Taolue, China's Intellectual Property Regime for Innovation: Risks to Business and National Development (Springer 2019)
+Dan Prud'homme & Zhang Taolue, China's Intellectual Property Regime for Innovation: Risks to Business and National Development (Springer 2019)

 "This timely book provides a comprehensive evaluation of the risks the Chinese intellectual property regime has posed to innovation and foreign businesses.
 Prud'homme and Zhang provide a careful and nuanced analysis that takes stock of the regime's recent improvements while highlighting its continuous shortcomings.
 Even better, the book offers concrete suggestions on how the regime could be strengthened to better foster innovation and entrepreneurship.
 An important read for business managers and policy makers alike!"